LindySez | Recipes

 Want more options?

-Well, how about adding could some chopped cooked bacon?
+Well, how about adding some chopped cooked bacon?
 Shredded or diced cheese?
 Or well, or what?
 Fill in the blank.
 That's why I love corn muffins, VERSATILE.

 I do love my options.